Sebanisu/Sebanisu/README.md

 ## Hello, I'm Robert Russell.
 I program in my free time.
 - I’m currently working on a [Field Map Editor](https://github.com/Sebanisu/Field-Map-Editor) for Final Fantasy VIII
 - I’m currently learning modern C++, ImGui, SFML.
-  - I was learning C#, Monograme, Monogame and Python.
+  - I was learning C#, Monogame and Python.
   - I was taught C++98 in highschool and Visual Basic 6.0 in college.
   - I'm interested in the C++ Standards, OpenGL and Vulkan.